Our site uses cookies to improve the user experience and we recommend accepting its use to take full advantage of the navigation

 • We must revive in ourselves the burning conviction of Paul, who cried out: ‘Woe to me if I do not preach the Gospel’ (1 Cor 9:16).
 This passion will not fail to stir in the Church a new sense of mission, which cannot be left to a group of ‘specialists’ but must involve the responsibility of all the members of the People of God.”
 (Saint John Paul II)

 • “The duty of Christians to take part in the life of the Church impels them to act as witnesses of the Gospel and of the obligations that flow from it.
 This witness is a transmission of the faith in words and deeds.”
-(Catechism Of The Catholic Church, Nº 2472)
+(Catechism of the Catholic Church, Nº 2472)